ivanovteam/sql-challenge/employeeSQL/README.md

 For the second part of the project the sql database was imported into Pandas using SQLAlchemy.
 After successful implementation of the data the following analysis was done:

- -  Create a histogram to visualize the most common salary ranges for employees please refer to common_salary_histogram.png
+ -  Create a histogram to visualize the most common salary ranges for employees, please refer to common_salary_histogram.png

- -  Create a bar chart of average salary by title please refer to average_salary.png
+ -  Create a bar chart of average salary by title, please refer to average_salary.png